rsksmart/devportal-1.0/develop/libs/rsk-precompilied-abis.md

 # Important note

-If the version to be installed is not defined in the command line, the version will correspond to the latest version in PAPYRUS.
+If the version to be installed is not defined in the command line, the version will correspond to the latest version in [rskj releases page](https://github.com/rsksmart/reproducible-builds/tree/master/rskj).

 # Versioning table